foysalhossain12/-Linux-Privilege-Escalation/README.md

              step 2: run shell escape according to your listed programs that was the result of sudo -l command

-' Visit GTFOBins (https://gtfobins.github.io) and search for some of the program names.
+☑️Attension Please : Visit GTFOBins (https://gtfobins.github.io) and search for some of the program names.
 If the program is listed with "sudo" as a function, you can use it to elevate privileges, usually via an escape sequence.

 Choose a program from the list and try to gain a root shell, using the instructions from GTFOBins.

-Webite Name For shell Escape : GTFPBins '

 #### Example :

-Step 1 :
+#### Step 1 :
               sudo - l

      Matching Defaults entries for user on this host: